pivotal/docs-tap/app-live-view/improved-security-and-access-control.hbs.md

 ## <a id='access-control'></a> Authorize a user to execute sensitive operations

-You can secure at an individual level the access to execute sensitive operations, such as editing environment variables, downloading heap dump data, and changing log levels for applications.
+You can limit the access to execute sensitive operations to specific users.
+This secures operations such as editing environment variables, downloading heap dump data, and changing log levels for applications.

 To authorize a user to execute these sensitive operations: